 Enrolled deed polls can be found since they are public records for public inspection.
 The search process is laborious though.
 Most people choose not to enrol their deed poll since it is costly and takes time.
 'Unenrolled' deed polls are by far the norm.

 Copies of records of name changes by statutory declaration

 You can also change your name by statutory declaration.
 However, because a 'stat dec' needs to be sworn before a registered lawyer (a Commissioner of Oaths or a Justice of the Peace), it is usually a more expensive alternative to changing your name by deed poll.

 Deed polls are much more common, more widely accepted as proof of a change of name, and more convenient.
 A deed poll is a good way of replacing a statutory declaration if you lose your only copy.

 Further information and useful documents

-This is the eleventh article in a series of articles about changing your name by deed poll.
-The previous was: Changing your name if you are transsexual.
+This is the eleventh article in a series of articles about changing your name.
+The previous covered changing your name if you are transsexual.

-You may be interested in our deed poll template that allows you to change your name without involving any third party solicitors or companies.
-Click through to the document Change name by deed poll.
+You may be interested to download our free deed poll template that allows you to change your name without involving any third party solicitors or companies.